-Jenny joined the Aspen Institute Economic Opportunities Program in July 2018.
+Jenny is the associate director of the Workforce Strategies Initiative at the Aspen Institute Economic Opportunities Program.
 Her work focuses on improving economic mobility and job quality for low- and moderate-income workers.
-She manages applied research and capacity building projects that support the development of innovative approaches to improving jobs and economic opportunities.
+She leads applied research and capacity building projects that support the development of innovative approaches to improving jobs and economic opportunities.
 Jenny is the author of numerous publications and is a regular public speaker on workforce issues.

 From 2011 to 2015, Jenny managed strategy and development at The Food Trust, a national leader in increasing healthy food access in underserved communities.
 Jenny engaged cross-sector partners and guided the development of new programs focused on improving public health and spurring inclusive economic growth, including a small business training program.
 Previously, she built the capacity of nonprofit and government clients as a consultant at Fairmount Ventures.